Jayden Da: Club career

 In 2022, he played with the Patuxent Football Athletics in USL League Two.

 At the 2024 MLS SuperDraft, Da was selected in the first round (29th overall) by the Columbus Crew.
 In February 2024, he signed a contract with the second team, Columbus Crew 2, in MLS Next Pro.
-Columbus announced they'd declined Da's contract option in on December 4, 2024.
+Columbus announced they had declined Da's contract option in on December 4, 2024.

 Da joined New England Revolution II on a one-year contract on December 5, 2024.
+He missed the entire 2025 season due to a torn ACL injury.
+In February 2026, he signed a short-term loan with the New England Revolution first team.
+He made his Major League Soccer debut on February 28, 2026, against the New York Red Bulls.